mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 to understand, you know, how to make the biggest impact you can with the resources you have and collaborating together efficiently.
-And I think that that's why 'Just Work' the book and the framework that we have is really being so receptive to tech companies because we need to increase.
+And I think that that's why 'Just Work' the book and the framework that we have is really being so receptive to tech companies.
+Because we need to increase...
 We need to, efficiently collaborate.
 Like how do we increase collaboration while also, respecting individuality?
-And that's what Just Work is because that's the two by two that Kim gives you.
+And that's what Just Work is.
+Because that's the two by two that Kim gives you.
-And if, you know, cam from radical candor, like Kim's going to give you a two by two and Kim is going to give you a framework.
-And it's been really exciting too.
-Have the framework and the book leveraged in that way that teams are able to increase that collaboration.
+And if, you know, Kim from Radical Candor, like Kim's going to give you a two by two and Kim is going to give you a framework.
+And it's been really exciting to have the framework and the book leveraged in that way that teams are able to increase that collaboration.
 [00:09:04]